Phase Separation and Ripening in a Viscoelastic Gel: Simulations of viscoelastic ripening

 Coarsening processes are usually modeled using continuum mean-field theories~\cite{RatkeVoorhees2002}, which very accurately predict growth laws in the large-domain and the long-time limits.
 We will develop such a theory in the next section.
-Modeling of small clusters on short timescales, however, requires a more detailed model that is able to accurately capture the interplay between nucleation, phase separation and viscoelastic relaxation.
-To this end, we first employ a Lennard-Jones (LJ) fluid as a prototypical particle-based model and couple it to a viscoelastic background medium with embedded spherical cavities (see Methods section).
-For a Maxwell material at constant strain, the elastic stress~$\sigma$ decays exponentially, $\partial \sigma / \partial t = -\sigma / \tau_{\tn r}$, on a timescale $\tau_{\tn r}= \eta / \Ey$, with $\eta$ the material viscosity.
-This model assumes linear elasticity and small deformations and applying it directly to Eq.~\eqref{eq:pel} could lead to unphysical behavior at large $\lambda$, where a small reduction in stress would imply an unphysically large change in strain.
-To avoid this artifact, we use a generalized form based on the reduction of the elastic energy~$E_{\tn{el}}$,
+Modeling of small clusters on short time scales, however, requires a more detailed model that is able to accurately capture the interplay between nucleation, phase separation and viscoelastic relaxation.
+To this end, we first employ a Lennard-Jones (LJ) fluid as a prototypical particle-based model and couple it to a viscoelastic background medium with embedded spherical cavities.
+The configuration of this system is evolved using single-particle Monte Carlo displacement moves, modeling diffusive dynamics of individual particles.
+Nucleation and growth of liquid droplets within cavities causes stress and increases elastic energy.
+This modifies the rate at which individual particles are added to or removed from a droplet, which is accounted for through the Monte Carlo acceptance probabilities.
+In addition, the elastic stress leads to irreversible expansion of the cavities depending on the viscoelastic properties of the medium (see \emph{Methods}).

+The viscoelastic medium is described by the upper-convected Maxwell model~\cite{Bird1987}.
+In the small stress limit, this model reduces to the Maxwell model (see Supporting Information) and we use it to enable analytical predictions.
+For the ripening process considered, large stress can only occur when the clusters are small (stress scales as $\sigma \sim 1/R$, see Eq.~\eqref{eq:sigmag} below), in which case the Maxwell model yields an upper bound for the coarsening rate.
+Thus, we employ the Maxwell model and note that this approximation does not affect the prediction of the coarsening exponents, which are defined in the large-$R$ limit.